vmwarechina/written/raspberrypi.md

 licensing costs turned me off.

-there are other distributions, like diet pi, which is actually a tool to help you build a customized linux for arm, but just too much work at this point, i just wanted to get my scoreboard up and running, maybe an exercise for later.
+there are other distributions, like diet pi, which is actually a tool to help you build a customized linux for arm, but just too much work at this point, i just wanted to get my scoreboard up and running, maybe an exercise for later.  for the record, raspbian apparently has a raspbian lite distribution with pretty much a bare bones linux installed, you could add packages as you like.  the other way is to install something like ubuntu-mate and then work backwards and remove what you don't like, i think this method is like taking a step backwards because you're installing and then un-installing.

 the operating system image needs to be installed onto a microsd card, for me, my main development platform is a macbook pro (usb-c) which doesn't have a microsd reader so i had to go purchase a usb to microsd dongle, it also happened to have ports for memory stick, sd